 Hit the beach clubs

-There’s nothing quite like sipping on a cocktail while watching the waves crash against the shoreline, and Amsterdam Beach has a perfect place for it: the beach clubs of Bloemendaal.
-Dozens of these cosy spots dot the Bloemendaal area, each catering to a different sort of crowd.
+There’s nothing quite like sipping on a cocktail while watching the waves crash against the shoreline, and Amsterdam Beach has a perfect place for it: the beach clubs of Bloemendaal, Zandvoort and IJmuiden.
+Dozens of these cosy spots line the sand, each catering to a different sort of crowd.
 Hit Woodstock 69 to hang with the hippies and listen to live music, or go to Republiek for a romantic, sophisticated date.
-But also Zandvoort and IJmuiden have their top spots to lounge, eat and drink.
-See our list of the best beach clubs and restaurants and bars for more.
+Take a peek at this list of the best beach clubs in the area for more.

 Spot wildlife in National Park Zuid-Kennemerland

 The Netherlands has a wealth of unspoilt national parks and nature areas, and National Park Zuid-Kennemerland, just outside Bloemendaal, truly demonstrates the beauty of the country.
 Spend a day exploring its 38 hectares of dunes, forests and hidden swimming holes, and see if you can spot some of the wildlife that inhabits the area.
 Hike, bike or horse ride along the park’s numerous paths and you might spot the elusive European bison, red deer, cattle and more.

 Northwest of Amsterdam, the beach at IJmuiden is a fantastic spot for sports lovers and outdoorsy types.
 You’ll find the locals heading to the sea in droves to spend the entire day splashing around in the water.
 While most of Amsterdam’s beaches offer the opportunity to surf, kayak and paddleboard, IJmuiden is particularly renowned for water sports.
 Test your balance with stand-up paddle boarding or catch some serious air flyboarding – whatever your passion, there’s a place to do it at IJmuiden.